 Best Time To Go To Croatia For Festival Season

-Croatia has a unique culture and heritage, which, mixed with the high spirits of the locals and a few glasses of wine, make their festivals one-of-a-kind.
+Croatia has a unique culture and heritage, which, combined with the locals’ high spirits and a few glasses of wine, make their festivals one-of-a-kind.
 May through September is the best time to visit if you want to dance at music festivals or get an insight into the local culture.

 The most well-known festivals are the Nights of Diocletian, the Festival of Flowers, the Dubrovnik Summer Festival, and Zagreb Design Week.
-They showcase a mixture of Croatia’s old traditions and the country’s modern flare.
+They showcase a blend of Croatia’s old traditions and its modern flair.

 There are also a handful of music festivals across the country in spring and summer, like the INmusic Festival, Sonus Festival, and Hideout Festival.